Unique Environment

 Read more

-The goal of Research Area 1 is to find individual parameters that can improve the diagnosis of tumors or better predict the response to therapy.
-For example, the composition of all proteins in a cell can be qualitatively and quantitatively analyzed by means of mass spectrometry. .
+The goal of Technology Platform 1 is to find individual parameters that can improve the diagnosis of tumors or better predict the response to therapy.
+For example, the composition of all proteins in a cell can be qualitatively and quantitatively analyzed by means of mass spectrometry.
+The measured profile (“proteome”) contains unique information – similar to a fingerprint – and by comparing tumor cells with healthy cells of the same patient, new prognostic and diagnostic criteria can be identified.

 Read more